bobsanjo/PRIV/ara_a2w_implementation_guide.md

 ### Example

 A user is browsing on a site in their Chrome browser on their Android phone.
 They see an ad for a sweater from one of their favorite stores.
 They click the ad and are taken to the app they already have downloaded.
-The ad tech on the website where the ad was served registers the click source by instructing Chrome to delegate the registration to the Android attribution reporting API instead of using Chromeís native attribution reporting API.
+The ad tech on the website where the ad was served registers the click source by instructing Chrome to delegate the registration to the Android attribution reporting API instead of using Chrome‚Äôs native attribution reporting API.
 The user purchases the sweater in the shopping app.
-The ad tech in the advertiserís app then registers the conversion trigger with the Android attribution reporting API.
+The ad tech in the advertiser‚Äôs app then registers the conversion trigger with the Android attribution reporting API.
 The OS-level attribution reporting API is able to match the web source and app trigger and send out the relevant reports.

 ### Workflow

 Following are further details on how to complete each step:

 1. The ad tech on the publisher website registers the source by instructing Chrome to delegate the registration to the Android attribution reporting API:
     - The Attribution-Reporting-Support request header is returned by Chrome to the ad tech.
-If the API is enabled on both the Chrome browser and the Android device, the header will return ëos, webí.
+If the API is enabled on both the Chrome browser and the Android device, the header will return ‚Äòos, web‚Äô.

 ```
 "**Attribution-Reporting-Support**": "os, web"